Updated 31 May 2026 · Living document

 StandardWhat it coversStatusLast updated

-BSI plug-in solar product standard Product specification for plug-in solar equipment Expected Jul 2026 BSI announcement, 2026
+BSI plug-in solar product standard Product specification at the kit level.
+Once published, the BS 7671 A4 plug-in route becomes practically usable.
+Expected Jul 2026 BSI working group, 2026

-ENA EREC G98 Issue 1 Amendment 7 Connection of small generators (up to 16A per phase) to the public LV network In force Energy Networks Association
+ENA EREC G98 Issue 1 Amendment 7 Connection of small generators (up to 16A per phase) to the public LV network.
+Ofgem consulting on G98 amendment Q3-Q4 2026.
+In force, amendment consulting Energy Networks Association

 1. BS 1363-1:2023, UK 13A plugs and sockets